StanfordBioinformatics/encode_utils/docs/examples_gcp.rst

   3. Lastly the script :doc:`scripts/eu_s3_to_gcp` can be used, which calls the aforementioned method `gcp_transfer` method, to transfer one or more ENCODE files to GCP.

-Any transfer event of a trasferJob is termed as a transferOperation in the STS API.
-There are a few utility methods in this class that work with transferOperations.

 The Transfer class
 -------------------

-Create a one-off transfer job that executes immediately
+Create a one-off transferJob that executes immediately
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This example is not ENCODE specific.